MitchellTesla/Chainlink-Contracts/README.md

 # Chainlink-Contracts
 Chainlink Smart Contracts and API's
-Guide to writting in Solidity and running the EVM
+Guide to coding in Solidity and running the EVM